OWASP/ASVS/5.0/en/0x12-V4-Access-Control.md

 ## Control Objective

-Authorization is the process of allowing access only to permitted consumers.
+Authorization is the process of allowing access only to permitted consumers (users, servers and other clients).
 Ensure that a verified application satisfies the following high-level requirements:

 * Document access control rules, including decision-making factors and environmental contexts.
-* consumers should have access only to resources permitted by their defined entitlements.
+* Consumers should have access only to resources permitted by their defined entitlements.

-Due to the complexity, manual or assisted testing is recommended, along with automated end-to-end tests in the CI/CD pipeline.

-Please note, the term "consumer" referes to users, servers and other clients.

 ## V1.4 Access Control Documentation